 - 1. Invoice Number - Each invoice has a unique invoice number that should be referenced when you pay that invoice or if you have questions about that particular invoice. - 2.
 Invoice Date All transactions and payments processed on or before the invoice date are reflected on this invoice. - 3.
-Bill Period - The period of time for which you are currently being billed. - 4.
-Payment Due On/Before Date All premium payments are due on or before the first day of the coverage period. - 5.
-Adjustments Reflects the total of all retroactivity since your last invoice.
+Bill Period The period of time for which you are currently being billed. - 4.
+Payment Due On/Before Date - All fully insured premium or self-insured administrative fee payments are due on or before the first day of the coverage period. - 5.
+Adjustments - Reflects the total of all retroactivity since your last invoice.
 These adjustments may reflect the addition of new employees, terminations and/or contract type changes. - 6.
-Balance Forward The amount remaining after the amount paid is subtracted from the previous balance, plus or minus any adjustments from the current month's invoice. - 7.
-Current Premiums - Reflects premium charged for the current bill period, excluding adjustments. - 8.
-Please Pay This Amount - This amount reflects the current premium plus or minus any previous balances and adjustments. - Paper enrollment transactions received less than ten (10) days prior to the invoice date may not be reflected on your current month's invoice
+Balance Forward - The amount remaining after the amount paid is subtracted from the previous balance, plus or minus any adjustments from the current month's invoice. - 7.
+Current Fully Insured Premium or Self-insured Administrative Fees - Reflects fully insured premium or self-insured administrative fee charged for the current bill period, excluding adjustments. - 8.
+Please Pay This Amount - This amount reflects the current fully insured premium or self-insured administrative fee plus or minus any previous balances and adjustments. - Paper enrollment transactions received less than ten (10) days prior to the invoice date may not be reflected on your current month's invoice

 Please note that it is the responsibility of the employer group to audit all customer accounts billed by HPHC on a monthly basis.
-Doing so will ensure that accurate membership is reflected on invoices and avoid any potential membership or premium discrepancies.
+Doing so will ensure that accurate membership is reflected on invoices and avoid any potential membership or fully insured premium or self-insured administrative fee discrepancies.